DavidWolff218/children_lab/README.md

 - If `feed` is falsy, nothing is rendered.

 This shorthand helps keep your code concise by avoiding traditional `if` statements.

+---
+If you have any feedback or questions, feel free to contact me at harmonywolff@gmail.com